2. How do we use your data?

 - Asset/capacity related data.

-We use publicly available information to identify alumni who might be interested in volunteering for the University of Liverpool, such as speaking or mentoring students.
-We research career history and positions on platforms like LinkedIn and may record LinkedIn handles and career information in our database.
+We use publicly available information to identify alumni who might be interested in volunteering for the University of Liverpool, for example by speaking or mentoring students.
+We research career histories and positions on platforms such as LinkedIn and may record LinkedIn handles and career information in our database.

 If you would prefer us not to use your data in this way, please email alumni@liverpool.ac.uk.

-We may undertake due diligence for prospective donors, volunteers and honorary degree recipients in line with the University’s Donation Acceptance Policy.
-The purpose of the due diligence is to identify any potential ethical and reputational risks associated with philanthropic support from an individual, trust, foundation or corporation and to ensure legal compliance with Anti-Money Laundering (AML) regulations.
+We may undertake due diligence for prospective donors, volunteers, case studies and award recipients in line with the University’s Donation Acceptance Policy and volunteer guidelines.
+The purpose of the due diligence is to identify any potential ethical and reputational risks associated with volunteering and philanthropic support from an individual, trust, foundation or corporation and to ensure legal compliance with Anti-Money Laundering (AML) regulations.

 We are very grateful for the support of our donors, and we like to recognise this support, to both show our gratitude and to encourage others to donate.
 If you donate to the University and do not wish your donation to be publicly recognised, you can choose to give anonymously.
-This means we will record your donation on our systems but will not publicly acknowledge or publish your name on donor lists or other materials both online and in written publications.
+This means we will record your donation in our systems but will not publicly acknowledge or publish your name on donor lists or in any other materials, whether online or in print.
 We sometimes publish fundraising and volunteering case studies online, on social media and in our magazines.
 We will always ask for permission from those involved before publication.